Ex-Pope Benedict XVI admits false statement during abuse probe testimony | DW | 24.01.2022

 The former pope had told the inquiry that he had not been present at a 1980 meeting discussing a pedophile priest.
 He has now confirmed that he did attend the meeting but insisted that no decision had been made there about reassigning the priest to pastoral duties.

-He was "very sorry" for the mistake and said he hoped that it could be forgiven, said the statement.
+He was "very sorry" for the mistake and said he hoped that it could be forgiven, said the statement, adding that he would give an explanation for the error later.

 Current Pope Francis on Friday pledged to apply justice for the victims of sexual abuse by members of the Catholic Church a day after a report revealed that his predecessor, who resigned from the papacy in a virtually unprecedented move in 2013, had failed to act in four cases of abuse prior to becoming pope.